Hugh Grosvenor, 2nd Duke of Westminster: Political ideology

-The Duke was described as "a pure Victorian who had eyes for his shotgun, his hunters, his dogs … a man who enjoyed hiding diamonds under the pillow of his mistresses …" He was known for being very conservative and, later, right wing.
+The Duke was described as "a pure Victorian who had eyes for his shotgun, his hunters, his dogs... a man who enjoyed hiding diamonds under the pillow of his mistresses …" He was known for being very conservative and, later, right wing.

 The Duke was notable for being opposed to homosexuality.
 In 1931, the Duke exposed his brother-in-law William Lygon, 7th Earl Beauchamp (1872–1938) as a homosexual to the King and Queen.
 He reportedly hoped to ruin the Liberal Party through Beauchamp.
 The King was horrified, supposedly saying, "I thought men like that shot themselves."
 Following Beauchamp's departure for the continent after the Duke had assembled sufficient evidence to incriminate him, forcing the Earl to resign his public offices, the Duke sent him a note which read, "Dear Bugger-in-law, you got what you deserved.
 Yours, Westminster."

-During the run-up to the Second World War, he supported various right-wing and anti-Semitic causes, including the Right Club.
-His anti-Semitic rants were notorious.
+During the run-up to the Second World War, he supported various right-wing and antisemitic causes, including the Right Club.
+His antisemitic rants were notorious.

 In the summer of 1939, Westminster joined The Link as a member of its national council.
 The British historian Ian Kershaw wrote that Westminster "had a propensity to share some of the Nazis' delusions about Jews and Freemasons", which led him to join The Link.
 During the Danzig crisis, Westminster was said to have been especially concerned about the prospect of the German strategical bombing of London because he owned so much of central London.
-Along with Lord Mount Temple, Lord Brocket, the Duke of Buccleuch, Lord Mottistone, Lord Arnold, Lord Sempill and Lord Tavistock, the duke of Westminster lobbied the Chamberlain government to settle the Danzig crisis peacefully, preferably by Britain abandoning the commitment to defend Poland.
-The British historian Richard Griffiths described Westminster as being both "strongly pro and anti-Semitic".
+Along with Lord Mount Temple, Lord Brocket, the Duke of Buccleuch, Lord Mottistone, Lord Arnold, Lord Sempill and Lord Tavistock, the Duke lobbied the Chamberlain government to settle the Danzig crisis peacefully, preferably by Britain abandoning the commitment to defend Poland.
+The British historian Richard Griffiths described Westminster as being both "strongly pro-Nazi and anti-Semitic".
 Griffiths described him as a member of a "hard core" pro-Nazi faction in the House of Lords, who continued to defend Nazi Germany in the summer of 1939, even as the Danzig crisis pushed Britain closer to war.
-The main theme of the speeches of Westminster along with other pro-Nazi peers such as Lord Redesdale, Lord Brocket, Lord Buccleuch, Lord Mottistone, and Lord Sempill, was that Britain had no business being involved in the Danzig crisis and should withdraw from the crisis to allow Germany to settle its dispute with Poland in whatever manner it wished to do.
+The main theme of the speeches of Westminster along with other pro-Nazi peers such as Lord Redesdale, Lord Brocket, the Duke of Buccleuch, Lord Mottistone, and Lord Sempill, was that Britain had no business being involved in the Danzig crisis and should withdraw from the crisis to allow Germany to settle its dispute with Poland in whatever manner it wished to do.
 In contrast to the unelected House of Lords, there were few MPs in the House of Commons who defended Germany in the summer of 1939, owing to the increasing unpopularity of Nazi Germany.
 Even pro-German MPs realised expressing such views might cost them their seats in the next general election.
-Griffiths described the pro-Nazi MPs during the Danzig crisis such as Archibald Ramsay and C.T.
-Culverwell as "eccentrics".
+Griffiths described the pro-Nazi MPs during the Danzig crisis such as Archibald Ramsay and Cyril Culverwell as "eccentrics".